-(3) The commission may adopt performance incentives for the electric-distribution company that provides a shared-savings mechanism whereby the company would receive a percentage of savings realized as a result of achieving the purposes of this section while the remaining savings are credited to customers.
+(3) The commission may adopt performance incentives for the electric distribution company that provide a shared-savings mechanism whereby the company would receive a percentage of savings realized as a result of achieving the purposes of this section while the remaining savings are credited to customers.

 (f) The Rhode Island energy efficiency and resources management council shall propose performance-based, energy-savings targets to the commission no later than September 1, 2010.
-The targets shall include, but not be limited to, specific energy kilowatt-hour savings overall and peak-demand savings for both summer- and winter-peak periods expressed in total megawatts as well as appropriate targets recommended in the opportunities report filed with the commission pursuant to § 39-1-27.7(c)(3).
-The council shall revise, as necessary, these targets on an annual basis prior to the reconciliation process established pursuant to subsection (c) and submit its revisions to the commission for approval.
+The targets shall include, but not be limited to, specific energy kilowatt-hour savings overall and peak-demand savings for both summer and winter peak periods expressed in total megawatts as well as appropriate targets recommended in the opportunities report filed with the commission pursuant to § 39-1-27.7(d)(3).
+The council shall revise, as necessary, these targets on an annual basis prior to the reconciliation process established pursuant to subsection (c) of this section and submit its revisions to the commission for approval.

 (g) Reporting.
-Every electric-distribution company, as defined in subsection (a) shall report to the governor, general assembly, division of public utilities, and public utilities commission on or before September 1, 2012.
-Said report shall include, but not be limited to, the following elements:
+Every electric distribution company, as defined in subsection (a) of this section, shall report to the governor, general assembly, division of public utilities and carriers, and public utilities commission on or before September 1, 2012.
+The report shall include, but not be limited to, the following elements:

 (1) A comparison of revenues from traditional rate regulation and how the revenues have differed as part of an approved decoupling structure;

-(2) A summary of how the company is achieving the performance-based targets that may have been adopted pursuant to subdivision (e)(4);
+(2) A summary of how the company is achieving the performance-based targets that may have been adopted pursuant to subsection (e)(4) of this section;

-(4) A summary of how the company is achieving the service-quality standards required in subdivision (e)(1);
+(4) A summary of how the company is achieving the service-quality standards required in subsection (e)(1) of this section;

 (5) An overview of how decoupling is impacting revenue stabilization goals that have resulted from decoupling; and